Theodosius – the Great?

 Destroying the temples

-Archaeologists have often sought evidence the destruction of temples in this period, but have been widely disappointed.
+Archaeologists have often sought evidence for the destruction of temples in this period, but have been widely disappointed.
 It seems that in the fourth century there were continuing attempts to tidy up the towns of the Roman Empire.
-By this time towns had become cluttered with statues of worthies and temples had become chock-a-block full of offerings, and often attempts were made to tidy up a town by moving all the surplus statues into storage, and archaeologists have often been puzzled when they come across these storage areas.
+By this time towns had become cluttered with statues of worthies, and temples had become chock-a-block full of offerings, and often attempts were made to tidy up a town by moving surplus statues into storage, and archaeologists have often been puzzled when they come across these storage areas such as the gardens of Maecenas at Rome or the Antonine Baths at Carthage.
 But undoubtedly many temples had decayed by the end of the fourth century and it is a little difficult to distinguish between deliberate demolition by the Christians and tidying up by hard pressed municipal authorities.
 Nevertheless a surprising number of early churches are built on the foundations of temples and one must assume that within the next century there was a mass movement towards converting temples into churches.
 Christianity had won.

 In 393, the Olympic Games were celebrated for the last time, but they too were then abolished for a further 1500 years.
 Theodosius lived only another two years, but in 395 he died at the age of 48, leaving the Empire to his two young sons, Arcadius aged 12, who took the east, and Honorius aged 8, who took the west.
 Effective power passed to the guardian of Honorius, the Vandal Stilicho.
 He at least kept Rome safe; but soon after his death, in 410, Alaric the Goth sacked Rome.